-Despite spells gone wrong and a renewed curse, Harper struggles to solve the murder even as the list of suspects grows and danger ramps.
-Will her return to Willow Hollow end up a recipe for disaster?
+Among failed baking attempts, spells gone wrong and a renewed curse, the list of suspects grows, danger ramps and her homecoming ends up a recipe for disaster.

 When a contest judge takes an eternal nap in the middle of the pie entries, fledgling witch Harper Dade discovers living in Willow Hollow can be murder.